 A co-creative and inclusive approach is adopted.
 The collaboration agrees to explore the variety of ways in which individuals and organisations from diverse sectors are currently framing and acting in response to corruption.

-Elizabeth Hart, Chief of Party, Targeting Natural Resource Corruption (TNRC) and Aled Williams, Senior Advisor at U4 Anti-Corruption Resource Center, write a thought piece exploring how knowledge sharing and new alliances between the conservation and anti-corruption communities have the potential to drive more effective anti-corruption responses for the conservation sector.
+Elizabeth Hart, Chief of Party, Targeting Natural Resource Corruption (TNRC) and Aled Williams, Senior Advisor at U4 Anti-Corruption Resource Center, writes a thought piece exploring how knowledge sharing and new alliances between the conservation and anti-corruption communities have the potential to drive more effective anti-corruption responses for the conservation sector.

 By the end of 2021, participants commit to taking forward the symposium findings, insights and recommendations to influence the strategy and implementation of innovative anti-corruption measures in conservation and natural resource management.